jurek2006/angular-contract-hours/README.md

 The application is in English, but some parts are provided in Polish (as dates and report template), because I suppose it's useful only in "polish reality" (Let me know if it can be useful for you after some changes).

 **The application is responsive** - it changes slightly its appearance and behavior on mobile (smaller) screens to remain useful.
-(At the moment, because of some isses [see issues on Github] - especially **not working properly PDF generation/download on mobile browsers** - it is still not very usefull on those devices).
+(At the moment, it is still cumbersome to use it on small mobile screens in landscape orientation when screen keyboard is opened [see issues on Github]).

 ## <span id="problem-to-solve">Problem to solve</span>